eslint/eslint/docs/developer-guide/working-with-rules.md

 // Requirements
 //------------------------------------------------------------------------------

-var eslintTester = require("../../../lib/tests/eslintTester");
+var eslintTester = require("eslint-tester");

 //------------------------------------------------------------------------------
 // Tests
 //------------------------------------------------------------------------------

-eslintTester.addRuleTest("block-scoped-var", {
+eslintTester.addRuleTest("lib/rules/block-scoped-var", {

     // Examples of code that should not trigger the rule
     valid: [